eosnetworkfoundation/evm-public-docs/cloud/README.md

 These ports are enforced by [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html), a simple [transport and network layer](https://en.wikipedia.org/wiki/OSI_model) AWS firewall service external to the VMs that is required and denies all traffic by default.

 #### Target Groups
-A [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) maps an application load balancer (discussed below) to sets of virtual machines.
-This mapping includes the port and protocol to be used for both application traffic and health checks.
-Target groups will only route application traffic to VMs that have satisfied the health checks.
+A [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) defines a set of targets, all virtual machines in this case, to receive application traffic.
+This includes the port and protocol to be used for both application traffic and for health checks.
+Target groups will only route application traffic to targets that have satisfied the health checks.

 #### Health Checks
 Health checks are performed on a per-VM basis according to a specific set of user-defined rules.
 An HTTP or HTTPS request is sent to the VM using the specified port and path.
 The VM must respond in a specific amount of time with an accepted [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 Any payload included in the response is ignored.